aspgg/aspgg/README.md

 🔭 I’m currently working on Java, OracleDB and Oracle Weblogic in Telecommunication.

-🌱 I’m currently learning Kotlin
+🌱 I’m currently learning Java Spring

 I'm a follower of Stoicism.
 I don't know if I can achieve it, but I'm on road.